 Identify the most popular items in each category, then use that data to cross-sell (creating a combo or a food pairing), tying profitable items to your popular ones.
 If you apply these groupings within your menu design, it becomes easier for customers to make decisions – all the information they need to order a meal is in one location.

-Menu categories can also help identify your most expensive item in each category.
+Menu categories and restaurant menu pricing strategies can also help identify your most expensive item in each category.
 Strategically placing an expensive bottle of wine close to a slightly less pricey but more profitable wine will drive customers to order the more profitable items – it makes them feel better about the splurge, knowing how much they could have spent on a bottle, glass, or pint.

 It all comes back to a numbers game.
 Do you have too many menu categories?
 Like we mentioned above, too much choice can hinder the decision-making process and clutter your menu design.
 Take a close look at your menu categories with both food and alcohol.
 Can any of them be combined?
 Fewer categories can provide a better (and faster) ordering experience.